The Inventables X Carve is one of the most popular hobbyist CNC routers on the market, but that doesn’t mean that it’s right for everyone.

 Whether you’re looking for a larger working area, a more powerful control board, or better linear motion, it’s always worth exploring alternatives before splurging over $2,000 to kit out your home workshop.

 I’ve been working with CNC machines for many years, from routers and mills to laser cutters.
 During that time, I’ve tried and tested many models, including the X Carve and numerous other popular hobbyist routers.
-So, I believe I’m well placed to offer up some viable X Carve alternatives.

 The Best X Carve Alternatives

 Shapeoko 4 – Best Inventables X Carve Alternative

 - Price: $2,300 — Available at Matterhackers here

 Like the X Carve, the Shapeoko 4 (the latest in Carbide 3D’s Shapeoko series) is an extremely popular CNC router among hobbyists.

 Although there are some similarities between the two, when I tested them against one another in my X Carve vs Shapeoko 4 review, I found the Shapeoko to be the better machine overall.